avig00/avig00.github.io/index.md

 # 👋 Welcome

-I'm **Amogh Vig**, a data scientist with a background in insurance analytics, healthcare forecasting, and risk modeling.
+I'm **Amogh Vig**, a MS Data Science Graduate from Vanderbilt Univeristy with a background in business intelligence, machine learning, and insurance analytics.
 This site features select open projects and reports.

 ---